Selina Puerto Escondido: An Insider Review

 Speaking of great photos, make sure to pay a visit to the Mirador Romance de Verano, which is just down the beach from Selina.

-Selina Puerto Escondido did a great job of encompassing the beach into their hostel design.
+Selina Puerto Escondido did a great job of encompassing a beach vibe into their hostel design.
 When you enter the hostel, you’ll be greeted by a bar/restaurant and tables in the sand.
 A wooden boardwalk will lead you to the check-in counter.

 From there, get ready to hike up some stairs, my friends.
 You’re going to want to travel with a backpack to make hauling your luggage up the steps look as graceful as possible.